 The headlines about baby powder and its connection to ovarian cancer may raise more questions than answers.
-A jury in California recently ordered Johnson & Johnson to pay $417 million to a woman who says she developed terminal ovarian cancer as a result of using the company's baby powder.
-And in February 2016, a Missouri court ordered Johnson & Johnson to pay $72 million in damages to the family of Jackie Fox, a woman who died of ovarian cancer.
+In August 2017, a jury in California ordered Johnson & Johnson to pay $417 million to a woman who says she developed terminal ovarian cancer as a result of using the company's baby powder.
+However, a superior court judge recently overturned the verdict and ordered a new trial.
+In February 2016, a Missouri court ordered Johnson & Johnson to pay $72 million in damages to the family of Jackie Fox, a woman who died of ovarian cancer.

 Both lawsuits said the cancer was linked to their long-time habit of applying baby powder.
 Two other Missouri court cases against Johnson & Johnson went in favor of the women who sued, leaving the company on the hook for $197 million.
 And more than 2,500 lawsuits are pending in the state.